alessiomanai/angular-streamingtv/README.md

 Run this command to build a Docker image

-`docker build -t streamingtv:1.2 .`
+`docker build -t streamingtv:1.2.1 .`

 Then run in a container

-`docker run -d --name streamingtv -p 4200:80 streamingtv:1.2 `
+`docker run -d --name streamingtv -p 80:80 streamingtv:1.2.1 `

+You can pull this image from [Docker Hub](https://hub.docker.com/r/alessiomanai/streamingtv).

 ## Running unit tests